Woman, 23, allegedly shot boyfriend dead after he 'broke her jaw,' says lawyer

 “He has gone to jail multiple times for his crimes against Claire.
 Horton was recorded telling Claire she’d have to “look over her shoulder scared for the rest of her life” if she would not submit to his demands,” Sabol went on.

-The attorney added that Horton’s charges had been subject to an order from a criminal judge telling him to stay away from the suspect.
+The attorney added Horton’s charges led to a restraining order telling him to stay away from Touvell.

-Speaking about Monday’s shooting, he said: “Horton chose to violate those judicial orders and stalked Claire to a residence she believed was safe and he was not aware of.”

-“She defended herself because she had to, and Horton died because of his own actions.”

-According to jail records, Touvell was held on a $25,000 bond at the Franklin County jail and is scheduled to appear in court on Valentine’s Day.
+According to jail records, Touvell is being held on a $25,000 bond at the Franklin County jail and is scheduled to appear in court on February 14.

-Despite the allegations being made against Horton, whose mother died in October 2022, he is being mourned extensively on social media by friends who refer to him by his nickname, Cowboy.
+Horton, whose mother died in October 2022, is being mourned extensively on social media by friends who refer to him by his nickname, “Cowboy.”

 “My cowboy I can’t say much cause my head been everywhere but on earth I’m crying making this right now I can’t even think straight knowing I won’t hear or see you no more,” one friend wrote.